JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Methodology

-\textbf{FUE Head.} To estimate the feature utility, we implement FUE as a pointwise linear decoder, similar to the architecture of a classification or regression head $u_i^l \;=\; \mathrm{ReLU}\!\big(\mathbf{w}^\top \mathbf{f}_i^l + b\big)$, resulting in a sparse meta utility map $\mathbf{U}_i\in\mathbb{R}^{1\times H\times W}$.
-The layer is vectorized as a $1{\times}1$ convolution for efficiency and interpretability, since each location already contains neighboring cells' information from the convolutional layers in the encoder.
-The FUE is end-to-end trained with the transmission policy described in Sec.~\ref{sec:transmission} and aligned with the perception accuracy loss.
-Therefore, its value directly relates to the transmission decision such that higher utility values correlate with higher transmission priority and larger contribution to the accuracy.
+\textbf{FUE Head.} We implement the FUE as a single $1{\times}1$ convolution (pointwise linear decoder): $u_i^l = \mathrm{ReLU}\!\big(\mathbf{w}^\top \mathbf{f}_i^l + b\big)$, producing a sparse meta utility map $\mathbf{U}_i\in\mathbb{R}^{1\times H\times W}$.
+Each cell's receptive field already spans its spatial neighborhood through the encoder's convolutional layers, so a pointwise head suffices.
+The FUE is trained end-to-end through the differentiable scheduler (Sec.~\ref{sec:transmission}): the task loss gradient back-propagates through the scheduling decisions to the FUE weights, aligning higher utility values with higher transmission priority and greater contribution to accuracy.